 12. Caring for declared pest or potential carrier kept under permit

-(1) It is a condition of a permit to keep a declared pest that is a vertebrate animal that the permit holder must not put the declared pest into the care of another person (other than a veterinary surgeon in the course of practice as a veterinary surgeon) except as authorised under the permit.
+(1) It is a condition of a permit to keep a declared pest that is a vertebrate animal that the permit holder must not put the declared pest into the care of another person (other than a veterinarian in the course of practising veterinary medicine as defined in the Veterinary Practice Act 2021 section 3) except as authorised under the permit.

 Note for this subregulation: